finnjames/falconbridge-docs/editing.md

 ![](images/04-block-editor.png)

 Now, let's preview the changes.
-Click "Preview" in the top left, and then "Preview in new tab."
+Click "Preview" in the top right, and then "Preview in new tab."
 This shows what visitors to the site will see when they load this page, but _doesn't_ publish the changes yet.

 ![](images/05-editing.png)